CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    >**Note**: Pull MUST be done prior to the next task.

-1. Navigate to VS code, Use the VS Code terminal to pull the latest code:
+1. Navigate to VS code, using the VS Code terminal to pull the latest code:

    ```
    git pull